 Unstructured: Though medical data is abundant, it is highly unstructured.
 Even if a centralized database can be established, formatting the data in a particular structured form will remain a phenomenal challenge.

 Complex: It comes as no surprise that medical data is extremely complex.
 Additionally, the rapid growth of new testing methods is not helping the situation.
 Consequently, disambiguating the data and maintaining the database poses as yet another daunting obstacle.

-Treatment of similar symptoms varies from a medical practitioner to medical practitioner.
+Treatment of similar symptoms varies from a medical practitioner to a medical practitioner.
 Different clinicians may have inconsistent views for the same conditions.
 Therefore, categorizing and discerning the “best” treatment may be more challenging than assumed.
 Inconsistent:

 Moreover, with new technology developing at a blazing rate, the increase in data will be exponential.
 Therefore, the option of containing data inflow can be chucked right out of the window.
-Instead, the objective should be to develop tools that collect data in a standardized format which can be shared across multiple platforms without creating chaos.
+Instead, the objective should be to develop tools that collect data in a standardized format that can be shared across multiple platforms without creating chaos.

 WEARABLE HEALTHCARE DEVICES

 With the surge of the Internet of Things (IoT), there is a significant growth in innovative wearable healthcare devices.
 These devices help monitor health and gather information about the patient to predict malady, disorder or any form of dysfunction.
 In spite of the technology being at baby stages, it is impacting the world staggeringly.
 Seeing the glaring potential, investments are pouring in making wearable devices one of the most lucrative markets.
 Here are some of the different types of wearable health devices:

 Fitbit Alta HR

 In the following post, we shall explore the most popular healthcare apps currently dominating the market.